RhetTbull/osxphotos/README.md

 Opens the Photos library database and returns a PhotosDB object.
 Optionally, pass the path to a specific database file.
 If `dbfile` is not included, will open the default (last opened) Photos database.

-Note: this will open the last library that was opened in Photos.
+**Note**: this will open the last library that was opened in Photos.
 This is not necessarily the System Photos Library.
 If you have more than one Photos library, you can select which to open by holding down Option key while opening Photos.

 ```python
 import osxphotos